Him188/Notes-for-CAIE/ComputerScience/Data-Management.md

 ### Features of a rational database \[4\]
 Max 3 from each group

-- Multiply tables are linked together
+- Multiple tables are linked together
 - ..., which eliminates data redundancy
 - ... and increase data consistency
 - ..., which reduces compatibility issues